rgbkrk/bookstore/README.md

 Stores IPython notebooks automagically onto an OpenStack Swift implementation, including Rackspace CloudFiles.

+**Note: This currently only works against the alpha release of IPython 1.0.0.
+Stay tuned.**

 # Usage

 Make sure you have a notebook profile setup.
 It's easy to set one up if you